FDA-AI/FDAi/docs/community_directory/developers/README.md

 - Share and access technical documentation.
 - Collaborate on software development projects.
 - Discuss best practices and coding standards.
-- Contribute to the creation and maintenance of dFDA's technical infrastructure.
+- Contribute to the creation and maintenance of FDAi's technical infrastructure.

 ## How to Add or Modify Content

 To add or modify content in this directory:

-1. Fork the dFDA Community Directory repository to your GitHub account.
+1. Fork the FDAi Community Directory repository to your GitHub account.
 2. Create a new branch for your contributions.
 3. Add your content or make modifications within the `developers` folder.
 4. Submit a pull request with a clear description of your changes or additions.